john77th123/Pipeline/README.md

 ## Contribution

+Huge thanks to Melyssa Battison for help with navigating Unreal Engine c++ basics and various functions, Casey McDermott for pushing for the idea of UE animation pipeline.
 Contributions, issues, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.